ThiagoSchetini/datalake-manager/README.md

     - Spark 2.1.0

 ### how to config:
+Open src/main/resources/core.properties

-On src/main/resources/core.properties, put a valid hadoop configuration directory:
+Put a valid hadoop configuration directory:
 `hadoop.conf.dir=/your/hadoop/env/config`

+Put your OS username:
+`hiveserver2.url=jdbc:hive2://localhost:10000/;user=username`

 ### how to run:
 From the root folder, run:
 `sh execute.sh`

 ### Tuning JVM for production: